Convergence of Thin Vibrating Rods to a Linear Beam Equation: Introduction

 In this contribution we investigate the relation between solutions of an appropriately scaled wave equation of nonlinear elasticity and solutions of a linear Euler-Bernoulli beam system.
 More precisely, let $\Omega := [0,L]\times S$ be the reference configuration of a three dimensional rod, where $L>0$ and $S\subset\R^2$ is the cross section.
 Then we consider the following nonlinear system

 where $T > 0$ and $\tilde{W}$ is some elastic energy density chosen later.
-The system admits large times existence shown in \cite{AbelsAmeismeier1}.
+Existence of strong solutions for large times of this system was shown in \cite{AbelsAmeismeier1}.
 More details on how to justify the scaling can be found there as well.
+The limit system as $h\to 0$ is given by